 Sleeping on Your Side Can Prevent Dementia

-Originally published on May 25, 2021.
-This article was updated to include audio. 🎧 ▢️ Press play below to listen.
-Your browser does not support the audio element.
+Audio updated on April 9, 2026, for Apple device compatibility. 🎧 ▶️ Press play below to listen.
 Introduction Dementia has become one of the greatest health challenges of our time, affecting millions of families worldwide.
-At the center of this problem lies beta amyloid,…
+At the center of this problem lies beta amyloid, a sticky protein that collects between brain cells.
+Over time, these…

 Mental Health And Heart Disease: Breaking The Deadly Connection

-New Evidence Links Mental Health Disorders to a Higher Risk of Cardiovascular Death. 🎧 ▢️ Press play below to listen.
-Your browser does not support the audio element.
+New Evidence Links Mental Health Disorders to a Higher Risk of Cardiovascular Death.
+Audio updated on April 9, 2026, for Apple device compatibility. 🎧 ▶️ Press play below to listen.
 Introduction Mental health and cardiovascular health are tightly linked.
-In the U.S., about 1 in 6 adults take psychiatric medications, and roughly 1 in 9 use antidepressants….
+In the U.S., about 1 in 6 adults take psychiatric medications, and roughly 1 in 9…

 Paano Sinisira ng Ultra-Processed Foods ang Utak at Katawan